GCY/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method-/README.md

 ## Calibration ADC-DC to Mercury Manometer Pressure

-Pressure calibration reference is Mercury Manometer(Sphygmomanometer) or Aneroid Sphygmomanometer, you can buy products from Yuwell...etc </br>
+Pressure calibration reference is Mercury Manometer(Sphygmomanometer) or Aneroid Sphygmomanometer, you can buy products from Yuwell, Welch Allyn...etc </br>

 ### PC-GUI Software Control Steps
 - 1.Connecting device and PC-GUI software.